 CERTIFICATE III IN PRODUCTION HORTICULTURE AHC30616

-$3390 per person online e-learning and self-paced.
+Certificate III in Production Horticulture is $3390 per person online e-learning and self-paced.
 Online course cost could vary due to the student’s circumstances.
 This will be established with enrolment.

 $3890 per person for face to face full-time certificate.
 A minimum of 8 people required